matthew-tfs/mjcb.io/content/about.md

 ## Education ##

-I attended [Cambrian College of Applied Arts and Technology](https://cambriancollege.ca/) in Sudbury, Ontario from September 2006 to May 2009 where I received a diploma in Computer Systems Technology.
-I picked this particular institution because of the high rating of the program at the time, and the fact that many of the instructors worked directly for Cisco and Microsoft.
+I attended [Cambrian College of Applied Arts and Technology](https://cambriancollege.ca/) in Sudbury, Ontario from September 2006 to May 2009 where I received a diploma in Computer Systems Technology (CETY).
+I picked this college because of the high rating of the program at the time, and the fact that many of the instructors worked directly for Cisco and Microsoft.
 I also liked Sudbury and Northern Ontario in general, which was an appealing aspect of choosing that institution over others that were closer to home.

-I look back fondly of my time at Cambrian College, I thank all of my success to the excellent instructors and resources that I had while I was there.
+I look back fondly of my time at Cambrian College, I thank all of success to the excellent instructors and resources that I had while I was there.

-At the end of my time at Cambrian College I was chosen to represent Cambrian College at the [Skills Ontario Competition](http://www.skillsontario.com/) in Waterloo, Ontario for IT and Networking Skills competition on May 5, 2009.
-I ended up winning first place in that category for that year.
-Several weeks later I went to the [Skills Canada Competition](https://www.skillscompetencescanada.com/) in Charlottetown, PEI for the IT and Networking Skills competition on May 21, 2009, and also got first place in that category as well.
+At the end of my time at Cambrian College I was chosen to represent my class at the [Skills Ontario](http://www.skillsontario.com/) competition in Waterloo, Ontario for IT and Network Support on May 5, 2009.
+I ended up winning first place in that competition.
+Several weeks later, I went to the [Skills Canada](https://www.skillscompetencescanada.com/) competition in Charlottetown, PEI for IT and Network Support on May 21, 2009, and I also won first place in that category as well.

-I strongly believe in this competition and what it stands for, and I have even volunteered as a judge for that competition in May 2018, 2019 and 2021 at the Skills Ontario Competition in Toronto, Ontario.
+I strongly believe in this competition and what it stands for, and I have even volunteered as a judge for that competition in May 2018, 2019, and 2021 at the Skills Ontario Competition in Toronto, Ontario.
+I have written about my [experience](/blog/2024/04/28/skills-competition-retrospective/) with this competition at both the [Skills Ontario](/blog/2024/05/05/skills-ontario-2009-retrospective/) and [Skills Canada](/blog/2024/05/21/skills-canada-2009-retrospective/) competitions.
+In recent years I have even spent some time volunteering at the Skills Ontario competition.

 ## Experience ##

-I mainly support Palo Alto Firewalls, Cisco Devices (Switches/Routers/Firewalls), AWS/Azure and virtually all Microsoft technologies.
+I mainly support Palo Alto firewalls, Cisco devices (switches/routers/firewalls), AWS/Azure and virtually all Microsoft technologies.
 I have a great deal of experience with network design and implementation, and I have successfully deployed and supported complex networking solutions for several companies.

 As I have told employers in the past, I am not a developer.
-Even though I have a very good understanding of several programming languages (C, C++, C# and Java), I do not program for a living.
+Even though I have a very good understanding of several programming languages (C, C++, C#, and Java), I do not program for a living.
 I prefer the networking and systems administration side of IT and I only program as a hobby.
-I take those skills and I am able to apply it to the DevOps philosophy that has become so popular and necessary in the last few years.
+I take those skills and I can apply it to the DevOps philosophy that has become so popular and necessary in the last few years.

 ## Publications ##